alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 - `name` (Required)
     - Type: String
     - Description: Specifies the name of the root account.
-    If creating an IAM account, specify the name of the new IAM account with `--iam_name` param.
+    If creating an IAM account, specify the name of the new IAM account with `--iam_name` param in addition to `--name` param which is the root account that owns this IAM account.

 - `iam_name`
     - Type: String